Electromagnetic fireworks: Fast radio bursts from rapid reconnection in the compressed magnetar wind: Discussion

 Synchrotron cooling can be significant for a strong magnetic pulse close to the magnetar light cylinder.
 The strength of cooling is parametrized by the ratio $\gamma'_{\rm rad}/\sigma'$,

 and $B_{\rm cl}=m_e^2 c^4/e^3$; $B'_0=b_{\rm LC}B_{\rm LC}/\Gamma_{\rm p}$.
 Using the estimates of \citet[][Eqs.~17;~22]{Lyubarsky2020} for the density in the pulse,

-This estimate is a lower limit as the pulse magnetization depends on the plasma loading to which pair production, by photons produced by accelerating particles in the current sheet, can contribute significantly.
-For any $\mathcal{C}<1$, the scaling of Eq.~(\ref{eq:coolingtime}) holds.
+This estimate is a lower limit on $\mathcal{C}$ as the pulse magnetization depends on the plasma loading to which pair production, by photons produced by accelerating particles in the current sheet, can contribute significantly.
+For any $\mathcal{C}<1$, the scaling of Equation~(\ref{eq:coolingtime}) holds.

-During the interaction, a non-negligible fraction of the incident pulse energy is dissipated in a compact region.
+During the interaction, a nonnegligible fraction of the incident pulse energy is dissipated in a compact region.
 The magnetic compactness in the compression zone \citep[][]{Beloborodov2021} can be approximated by using $R_{\rm LC}$ as the characteristic length scale of the emitting region ($S$, transverse to the propagation direction in this scenario), and the magnetic energy $U'_B=B'^2/(8\pi)$:

 The order of magnitude of $l'_B$ is comparable to flares expected in magnetically dominated accretion disk coronae \citep{Beloborodov2017a}.
 It suggests that radiative processes become (dynamically) relevant, and are likely to produce hard X-ray spectra.
 Enhanced pair production is likely to occur in this regime and should be evaluated in a separate study.
-While such pair loading will decrease the magnetization $\sigma'$ and can affect the LFP propagation, the underlying mechanism of fast wave injection is universal.
+While such pair loading will decrease the magnetization $\sigma'$ and can affect the LFP propagation, the underlying mechanism of fast-wave injection is universal.
 The FMS frequency and pulse duration do not depend on plasma characteristics as long as $\sigma'>1$ and $\mathcal{C}<1$.

-Observations of non-thermal X-ray radiation from the galactic magnetar \object{SGR J1935+2154} during \object{FRB 200428} find ratios between peak radio to peak X-ray luminosity of $\lesssim 10^{-3}$ and between radio to X-ray energy of $\lesssim 10^{-5}$ \citep{Mereghetti2020,Ridnaia2021}.
+Observations of nonthermal X-ray radiation from the galactic magnetar \object{SGR J1935+2154} during \object{FRB 200428} find ratios between peak radio to peak X-ray luminosity of $\lesssim 10^{-3}$ and between radio to X-ray energy of $\lesssim 10^{-5}$ \citep{Mereghetti2020,Ridnaia2021}.
 The numerically constrained process efficiency $f\sim 0.002$ (Figure~\ref{fig:energetics}{a}) is a conservative upper limit for the expected ratio of radio emission to X-ray production.
-The comparison to the aforementioned observations has limited validity as \object{FRB 200428} is not in the range of suitable luminosities and frequencies of this model (Eq.~\ref{eq:frequencyluminosity}).
+The comparison to the aforementioned observations has limited validity as \object{FRB 200428} is not in the range of suitable luminosities and frequencies of this model (Equation~\ref{eq:frequencyluminosity}).
 A detailed examination of the expected high-energy signals will be conducted in future work.